ColmanC19/api_code_review/README.md

 ## Technologies Used

-_This project was my first independent project while using rails.
-It also includes the use of Active Record, a database._
+_This is an API response only app.
+Meaning all backend logic.
+It includes the use of Active Record, a database, ruby, rails._

 ### License
 License Copyright (c) <2020>